A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 Step 2: Let the solution sit for about 20 minutes, then rinse with clean water.

-Step 3: Scrub grime with a vinegar-soaked cloth and rinse it away with clean water.
+Step 3: Scrub grime with a vinegar-soaked cloth and rinse again.

-Step 4: Pour baking soda on a damp sponge and scour the surfaces of your furniture, repeating as necessary.
+Step 4: Pour baking soda onto a damp sponge and scour your furniture, repeating as needed.

 Source: Hunker.com